 I don’t know about you, but sometimes it feels like it’s all a little bit over the top.
 I’ve seen some beautifully decorated homes and thought, who on earth dusts all that stuff.
 And all those DIY projects where something that’s perfectly functional has been turned into something that collapses in a heap the minute you’ve finished staging the photo.
 If you’ve got a minute or two to spare let me tell you the

-sad crazy story about my epic fail when I decided to make my hubby a man curtain.
+sad crazy story about one of my many epic fails.
+The day I decided to make my hubby a man curtain.

-Yup, my epic DIY fail is called a man curtain of all things.
+Yup, you read that right – a man curtain of all things.
 Even the name is a little ridiculous, but that didn’t phase me.
 I figured it would make it easier to get to the number one spot on google if someone ever decided to type in “man curtain” 😉 And it all started with this contraption here.

 That thing is apparently called a “Guy Wire Turnbuckle” and I have no idea how it ended up in our stash of arbitrary things.
 Nevertheless, it was there, and it looked like a very manly thing.
 Now I’ve never been one to shy away from playing with manly things 😉 so I gathered up a whole bunch of chains and some wire and started thinking about what I could do them.
 Things that would go viral and put our name up there with the other blogging greats.

 That’s when inspiration struck.
 Why not wire the chains to that blah, blah, blah turnbuckle thingy to make a manly version of a beaded curtain.
 Can you picture it?
 I could.
-It would be all shiny and strong and Chuck Norris-y and people would bring the internet down looking for directions to make one.
+It would be all shiny and strong and Chuck Norris-y and fellow DIY-ers would bring the internet down looking for directions to make one.
+People would be fighting in the aisles to get their hands on a turnbuckle and they’d make a movie…….
 Uummmm right, what was I thinking???? 😀